Carrie (1976 film): Plot

-During the prom, Chris and Billy hide under the stage while the other conspirators switch the ballots to ensure that Carrie wins the Prom Queen title.
-As Carrie stands onstage with Tommy, finally beginning to feel accepted by her peers, Sue realizes Chris and Billy's plan, and begins to intervene.
-Miss Collins spots Sue and, thinking that she is up to no good, throws her out of the prom.
-Chris and Billy pull the rope attached to the bucket of pig blood, dousing Carrie; they then sneak out of the school.
-The empty bucket hits the outraged Tommy in the head, and he collapses.
-The crowd is left shocked and speechless at the prank, but Carrie hallucinates that everyone, even Miss Collins, is mocking her and, in a sudden outburst, telekinetically seals the exits and controls a fire hose, which injures several party-goers attempting to escape and sprays the overhead lights.
-Miss Collins is crushed by a falling basketball backboard and Carrie's principal and teacher are electrocuted, setting the gym on fire.
-Carrie exits the gym and seals the doors behind her, trapping staff and classmates.
-As Carrie walks home, Chris and Billy attempt to run her over with Billy's car but Carrie causes their car to overturn and explode, killing them.
+During prom, Chris and Billy hide under the stage while her best friend, Norma, and other conspirators switch the ballots to ensure Carrie wins the Prom Queen title.
+As Carrie stands onstage with Tommy, finally beginning to feel accepted by her peers, Sue realizes Chris and Billy's plan and tries to intervene.
+Miss Collins spots Sue and, thinking that she is plotting a prank, throws her out of the prom.
+Chris and Billy douse Carrie in pigs' blood before sneaking out of the school.
+The empty bucket hits an angered Tommy on the head, knocking him unconscious.
+Norma begins to laugh with some other students, causing Carrie to hallucinate that everyone is mocking her, believing it was their plan all along.
+She telekinetically seals the exits and the students are attacked by a fire hose, injuring several, and killing Norma.
+A falling basketball backboard crushes Miss Collins after she and the students attempt to carry Tommy's body, and Carrie electrocutes her principal and English teacher, one of the two bursting into flames, setting the gym on fire.
+She exits the burning school and seals the doors behind her, leaving the trapped staff and classmates to die.
+As Carrie walks home, Chris attempts to run her over, but Carrie causes the car to swerve and roll over.
+Carrie ruptures the gas tank, and the car explodes, killing Chris and Billy.

-After Carrie bathes herself at home, Margaret reveals that Carrie was conceived when her husband was drunk, an act that Margaret shamefully admits she enjoyed.
-She comforts Carrie, and then stabs her in the back with a kitchen knife and begins chasing her through the house.
-Carrie levitates several sharp implements and sends them flying toward Margaret, crucifying her; then, she destroys the house and perishes.
+After Carrie bathes herself at home, Margaret reveals that Carrie was conceived when her husband was drunk, an act that Margaret admits she enjoyed.
+She then stabs Carrie in the back with a kitchen knife.
+Carrie telekinetically sends knives flying toward Margaret, killing her; then she destroys the house and dies.

-Some time later, Sue, the only survivor of the prom, has a nightmare in which she goes to lay flowers on the charred remains of Carrie's home, upon which stands a "For Sale" sign vandalized in black paint with the words: "Carrie White burns in Hell!".
-Suddenly, Carrie's bloody arm reaches from beneath the rubble and grabs Sue's forearm.
-Sue wakes up screaming and writhing in terror as her mother tries to comfort her.
+Some time later, Sue, who was the sole survivor of that night, has a nightmare in which she goes to lay flowers on the charred remains of Carrie's home.
+Upon the remains stands a "For Sale" sign, vandalized in black paint with the words: "Carrie White burns in Hell!"
+Suddenly, Carrie's bloody arm reaches from beneath the rubble and grabs Sue, who wakes up screaming as her mother tries to comfort her.